CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ## Messaging Gateway

 This repository contains the codebase for ShakeAlertLA's messaging gateway.
-The gateway uses Amazon AWS to send messages from the USGS EEW ActiveMQ message gateway to APNS/GPNS.
-The Messaging gateway provides Earthquake Early Warning notifications from the USGS for users inside LA County.
+The gateway uses Amazon AWS to send messages from the USGS earthquake early warning ActiveMQ message gateway to APNS/GPNS.
+The messaging gateway provides earthquake early warning notifications from the USGS for users in Los Angeles County.

 ## Related Projects